 Volunteers play an integral role in the services provided by Northern Ireland Hospice.
-Northern Ireland Hospice currently has 1500 volunteers across all of its services; Adults, Children’s, Community, Corporate and Retail.
+Northern Ireland Hospice currently has over 700 volunteers across all of its services; Adults, Children’s, Community, Corporate and Retail.

 These volunteers assist and support staff daily in various roles.
 These roles are coordinated by a number of staff in numerous locations and the volunteers themselves are supported by their service manager for the area in which they volunteer.